 By bringing together voices from across Oregon, we can ensure that the Foundation supports programs statewide and strengthens the connections between high schools, universities, and the broader community.

-Garrett West is the President of the Oregon Forensics Foundation and a lifelong advocate for speech, debate, and mock trial in Oregon.
+Garrett West is a lifelong advocate for speech, debate, and mock trial in Oregon.
 A graduate of North Medford High School, Garrett competed in debate before continuing his forensics journey at the University of Oregon, where he served as President of the Clark Honors College Student Association and captained the UO Mock Trial Team.
 In recognition of his leadership, the team created the Garrett West Professionalism Award, presented annually at the David Frohnmayer Invitational.

 Garrett earned his law degree at Georgetown University Law Center, where he was a member of the Moot Court Team and served as Executive Editor of the Georgetown Environmental Law Review.
 Today, he continues to mentor students as a coach of the University of Oregon Law School Moot Court Team, guiding the next generation of advocates.